Content on this page requires a newer version of Adobe Flash Player.

 Italy was missing a national photography museum.
 Now it has one, in Florence, named after the Fratelli Alinari, the world-famous Florentine atelier.
-The formal name is in fact MNAF, Museo Nazionale Alinari della Fotografia, and it will be inaugurated on October - 28 - 2006.
+The formal name is in fact MNAF, Museo Nazionale Alinari della Fotografia, and was inaugurated in 2006.

 The new museum will make Florence one of the world's capitals of photography and generate a new category of cultural tourism for the city.
 The architectural project is by Armando Biondo (Studio Arktre), the installation by Luigi Cupellini, and the scenographic concept by the Oscar-winning director, Giuseppe Tornatore.